 In working with our clients, we’ve often heard the phrase “war for talent”, and that’s not an exaggeration.
 Finding talent for many industries such as supply chain management, manufacturing, technology and cybersecurity, or in regions like Silicon Valley is difficult.
-In fact, employers are reporting the highest global talent shortage since 2007 with 40% of employers reporting talent shortages.

 Be specific when writing your job descriptions.
 If your job descriptions aren’t specific enough, you can end up with unqualified candidates applying for your positions.
 Approach your descriptions as an outsider and ask “would I apply for this job?”
 There are several components to keep in mind when writing great job descriptions, check out our top tips.
 Beyond reviewing your own job descriptions, evaluate your competitor’s descriptions as well.
 Are they doing something differently to attract more candidates?

 You should also take a look at the requirements listed for candidates.
 Are they realistic enough or are you searching for that purple squirrel?
 Evaluate which requirements are non-negotiable and which you can be more lenient with.
 For example, does your candidate need 10 years of experience or could you hire a candidate with 5 years of experience who is willing to participate in ongoing training?
 Could they work remotely instead of in the office?
 Of course you don’t need to stretch every requirement, but being flexible on a few could work to your benefit – and make your company that much more attractive to the talent you’re seeking.